gravitational/teleport/rfd/0018-centos-6-eol.md

   - Make writing documentation and examples easier, due to increased commonality between environments (for example: CentOS 6 does not use systemd, whereas CentOS 7+, Amazon Linux, Fedora, SuSE and other RHEL variants do)
+  - Incentivize users to use a maintained software stack without known unpatched vulnerabilities

 ## Details